-Kate is a Principal Lecturer in Sociology and a member of the Department of Sociology's Leadership Team, who provide academic leadership, strategic and operational management in the Department.
+Kate is a Principal Lecturer in Sociology and a member of the Department of Social and Political Sciences Leadership Team, who provide academic leadership, strategic and operational management in the Department.

 Originally a medical sociologist, for the past decade she has had a research interest in how information about food is interpreted and applied.
 Her current and most recent work is in the sociological study of veganism and human animal relations.

 Kate has also published on social research methods, and qualitative research methods in particular.
 She authored some of the earliest work on the use of online research methods, and has been training researchers in the use of qualitative data analysis software (NVivo and Atlas.ti) since the mid-1990s.

 Kate completed her BSc (Econ) in Sociology & Social Policy, MSc (Econ) in Social Science Research Methods, and her PhD in the School of Social Sciences at Cardiff University, before spending a decade leading social science teaching at the University of Wales College of Medicine School of Dentistry.
 She spent three years as Research Fellow at Bristol University, leading large scale projects funded by the Department of Health and NIHR.

 Kate joined NTU in 2016 from the University of Nottingham School of Medicine where she had responsibility for social science teaching, and was one of the School’s two senior tutors.

-Kate’s most recent work is in the area of critical animal studies and in particular, looking at cultural representations of nonhuman animals.
+Kate’s most recent work is in the area of critical animal studies and vegan studies and in particular, looking at cultural representations of nonhuman animals.
 This work has covered a diverse range of subject matter, including children’s films, educational materials, television advertising and social media.

 Recent and key publications:

 Cole, M. & Stewart, K. (2018) ‘Advertising oppression: The reproduction of anthroparchy in UK children’s and ‘family’ television’, in J. Sorenson and A. Matsuoka (eds) Critical Animal Studies, Rowman and Littlefield International.

 Stewart K and Cole M (2016) ‘The creation of a killer species: cultural rupture in representations of ‘urban foxes’ in UK newspapers’, in Almiron N, Freeman C and Cole M (eds) Critical Animal Studies and the Media Routledge.

 Cole M and Stewart K (2014) Our Children and Other Animals Aldershot: Ashgate